 List disk

 When you press Enter, the DiskPart tool will list all the drives connected to your PC.
 Identify the USB drive that you want to format and make sure it is the correct drive.
 Your internal drives are also listed here and you wouldn’t want to format those.
-You can see the sizes of each of the listed drives to help make your decision.
-If you’re still not sure, disconnect the USB drive and run the list disk command again.
-Comparing the list of drives before and after disconnecting the drive you can easily identify it. - When you’ve identified the USB drive, note its disk number and then run this command.
+You can see the sizes of the listed drives to help make your decision.
+If you’re still unsure, disconnect the USB drive and run the list disk command again.
+Comparing the list of drives before and after disconnecting the drive you can easily identify it.Â

 Select disk X